Jcoopt/CCA/2_Start Button/2_Start Button.md

   }`
 ```
 Then move over all of your code from `function create()` except `game.stage.setBackgroundColor("#A3D3A3")`(your colour code maybe different), as we still need to give the background of your loading screen a colour.
-If you really wanted you could have this line in both  `function create()` and `function gamreCode()` but with a different colour code in each, making the two look slightly more distinctive, but this isn't necessary .
+If you really wanted you could have this line in both  `function create()` and `function gameCode()` but with a different colour code in each, making the two look slightly more distinctive, but this isn't necessary .
 Your final code should look a little like this:
 ```
 function GameCode(){
       game.physics.startSystem(Phaser.Physics.ARCADE);